 Progesterone’s role in frozen embryo transfers

-Progesterone is currently administered by vaginal gels, creams or inserts or with injections into a muscle.
-These methods can be painful, messy and stressful.
-Carolina Conceptions is currently recruiting patients for a clinical trial sponsored by IBSA Group that is researching easier ways to administer the hormone progesterone, which plays a vital role in pregnancy and frozen embryo transfers (FET).
+Carolina Conceptions is currently recruiting patients for a clinical trial sponsored by IBSA Group that is researching easier methods to administer the hormone progesterone.

-Eligible subjects will have their frozen #embryo transfer (FET) cycle covered.
+Eligible subjects will have their frozen embryo transfer cycle covered.

 Who is eligible to help us make progress?